-This dairy free chicken tetrazzini recipe was one of the first recipes that I adapted after learning of my son’s multiple food allergies.
+This dairy-free chicken tetrazzini recipe was one of the first recipes that I adapted after learning of my son’s multiple food allergies.

-The traditional recipe is a delicious blend of pasta, chicken and a whipping cream based cream sauce.
-If that isn't enough, the classic dish is topped off with a healthy dose of parmesan cheese.
+The traditional recipe is a delicious blend of pasta, chicken, and a whipping cream based cream sauce.
+If that isn't enough, the classic dish is topped off with a healthy dose of Parmesan cheese.

-If you have leftover cooked turkey breast on hand it can be substituted for the chicken.
+A rotisserie chicken from the grocery store deli is another great time saver for this dish.
+Finally, if you have leftover cooked turkey breast on hand it can be substituted for the chicken.
 This is an excellent recipe to make with your leftover turkey from Thanksgiving dinner!

 - 1 8 oz package brown rice spaghetti